 IMU-856 is an orally available and systemically acting small molecule modulator that targets a protein which serves as a transcriptional regulator of intestinal barrier function and regeneration of bowel epithelium.

-IMU-856 was discovered and initially developed by Daiichi Sankyo.
+IMU-856 was discovered by Daiichi Sankyo.
 In November 2018, Immunic and Daiichi Sankyo entered into a global option and license agreement, granting Immunic the exclusive right to license IMU-856.
 Under this agreement, Immunic has the rights to commercialization of IMU-856 in all countries.
-The license also includes exclusivity on a patent application filed by Daiichi Sankyo, covering IMU-856’s composition of matter.
 Immunic exercised the option in January 2020.

 A double-blind, randomized, placebo-controlled phase 1 clinical trial comprised of three parts is currently ongoing.
 In September 2022, Immunic announced positive results from Part A (single ascending doses, or SAD) and Part B (multiple ascending doses, or MAD) of the trial in healthy human subjects.
 The data revealed a favorable safety, tolerability and pharmacokinetic profile for IMU‑856 in single and 14-day multiple dosing.
 No maximum tolerated dose was reached and the investigated doses are expected to exceed the required therapeutic dosing of IMU-856.